cxpsemea/CxSAST-Portal-Tweaks/README.md

 ## Configuration

-Edit the "CxP-Tweaks.js" file and customize the configuration options as indicated at the top of the file.
+Copy the "CxP-Tweaks.js" file into "CxP-Tweaks - customized.js" and customize the configuration options as indicated at the top of the file.
+It is recommended to use a copy in this manner to ensure that updates to CxP-Tweaks.js do not overwrite your customizations.
-Ensure that you have updated this file prior to deploying it.
+Ensure that you have reviewed this file prior to deploying it.

 ## Automated Installation